Percuro Psychology

 If you’re worried your child may have ADHD, the first step is an initial screening appointment.
 This helps us understand your concerns and decide whether an ADHD assessment, autism assessment, or combined pathway would be most appropriate.

-👉 Or get in touch to book your child’s initial screening appointment.
+👉 Get in touch to book your child’s Assessment Planning Consultation.

 FAQ